foerstj/sumcol/README.md

 Don't use both at the same time, and don't use the LoA builds with vanilla DS1.
 The builds are different because the engines calculate damage differently.

+To use the Yesterhaven summons, you also need Yesterhaven installed (specifically, you need the Yesterhaven.dsres file).

+### Effects
 Spells are added to PContent, which means they appear in shops & drops with some probability.\
 Note: unfortunately, scrolls are excluded from PContent, so they won't appear on original maps without mods.
 See my minimod scrolls-in-shops for a solution.